Msingi-AI/msingi1/README.md

 - Added Weights & Biases integration for detailed training monitoring
 - Generated sample text during evaluation to assess qualitative improvements
 - Saved checkpoints at regular intervals (every 1000 steps) and at the end of each epoch
+- Total training time: 9h 21m 8s on A100 GPU

 ### What We've Learned